FWJK1/bayesketball/pitch-outline.md

     2. Expected playing time: based just on by their previous playing time (with injury = removed from team, not no playing time)

 ## Comparison Models

+In addition to our Bayesian model, we will construct several machine learning comparison models to get a sense of total accuracy.
+While many ML models give raw predictions, not probability distributions, we're working on it by: { OTHERS CHIP IN}

+-   Frequentist Linear Regression
+-   Bayesian Linear Regression
+-   Random Forest: gives raw predictions, but we can use the variation of predictions to approximate a normal pdf.

 # References